Transfer All CDRouter Data to a New NTA

 Cleanup

-Once both systems are running again, you may validate the successful transfer by using the CDRouter web interface on the new NTA.
-The contents should appear identical to what was on your old system.
+Once the data-clone tool finishes and CDRouter is running on the new (destination) NTA, you may validate the successful clone by using the CDRouter web interface on the new (destination) NTA.
+The contents should appear identical to what is on the old (source) NTA.

 If you used the cdrouter-migrate tool to convert your CDRouter configuration files, please consult the interface mapping table to see how the interfaces names were changed.